Hierosoft/linux-preinstall/readme.md

 These scripts automatically install programs and configure settings many users expect, and inform you of any manual steps needed.
 I regularly update and use these scripts for myself and people I help.
 These scripts have been in development since 2016, but due to growth and specialization I've added them to git to make installation even easier (web install from git).

+Install only the packages you want for the specific task (such as development, video, streaming, desktop publishing, etc), but don't miss any you need (These groups may be lighter or heavier than distro-specific groups defined in the repositories, but usually lighter and more comprehensive for creators of any sort.
+The project is moving toward using metadata and Python to avoid the overlap between different groups and reduce the size of each group).

 ## GOALS
 * Make the GNU+Linux system ready to use from day one.